iamsubendu/AI_Customer_Support_Agent/README.md

 1. Sign up at [OpenRouter.ai](https://openrouter.ai/)
 2. Get your API key from the dashboard
 3. Add it to your server `.env` file

-#### Alternative: Hugging Face

-- Update the AI service configuration in `server/services/aiService.js`
-- Add your Hugging Face API key to the environment variables

 ## 📁 Project Structure